Duck Boat crashes

 What is to be learned from these crashes?

-Another issue with the Boston crash may be of education.
-Did the motor scooter driver not understand the peril of riding in blindspots of large vehicles?
+Another issue with the Boston crash is of education and enforcement.
 Boston is relentlessly installing bicycle facilities which direct bicyclists to ride into blindspots.
-It does not appear that the collision involved any such installation, but motor scooter operators are permitted under the law to use them, and their existence, along with a lack of instruction as to their perils, contributes to hazardous behavior elsewhere as well.
+It does not appear that the collision involved any such installation, but motor scooter operators are permitted under the law to use them.
+And the training and licensing of duck boat operators is an issue.
+A later Globe story — paywalled — (free, archived) revealed that the driver of the duck boat in the fatal crash had a poor driving record.

 About jsallen